 Kegel Exercises can be done manually costing you absolutely nothing!
 They have been around since the 1940's thanks to Arnold Kegel, a successful gynaecologist from America.
 However, he also documented how difficult it was for his patients to do Kegels correctly and target the right muscles.

 The Kegel8 Ultra 20 is an electronic pelvic toner that not only targets the correct muscles for you, it also exercises and relaxes them for the right amount of time.
 And with 17 pre-set programmes and 3 customisable ones, there will be one to suit your needs.
 We offer numerous vaginal and anal probes to suit all body shapes, people with prolapse and for nickel-allergy sufferers.
+Our gold probes are made using a gold plated nickel-free process ensuring they are suitable for those with nickel allergies.

 A one off cost for the unit is £149.99 which includes skin electrodes and our best-selling Kegel8 Glide Gold Probe.
 Replacement probes start from just £12.99 and the more you buy the more save!
 You will feel a slight tingling sensation, but no pain and can carry on with your day as normal.
 Side effects: You may have slight bleeding after use to start with.